jeremycorren/ctci/lists/lists.md

 head.data = data;
 head.next = oldHead; //Append list to new head
 ```

+Note - a couple of drawbacks to list implementations in spite of perceived advantages:
+1. We have to carry around an extra object reference for each `Node`, i.e. `O(N)` space complexity.
+2. While most list-end ops are `O(1)`, the constant factor for allocating memory can be expensive.

 Lookup: `O(N)` - we have to step through the list to find the `k`th `Node`: since `Node` addresses are not contiguously stored, processor cannot take advantage of caching, and so must follow each `next` or `prev` reference to its corresponding address.
 Thus **iterating through lists is slower than iterating over arrays**